 Dr. Kent Braeutigam's specialty is family medicine.
-Patients gave him an average rating of 4.0 stars out of 5.
-He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-Dr. Braeutigam graduated from Des Moines University, College of Osteopathic Medicine.
+Patient reviews placed him at an average of 4.0 stars out of 5.
+Dr. Braeutigam honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He graduated from Des Moines University, College of Osteopathic Medicine.

 Conditions / Treatments

 Medicare Patient Ethnicity